 - What training are the staff supporting children and young people with SEND have had or are having?

 All of our teaching assistants have had training in delivering reading, spelling, phonics and multi-sensory programmes.

 The school has achieved Dyslexia Friendly Level 1 status.

 - How will my child/young person be included in activities outside this classroom including school trips?

 We provide equal opportunities and parents, children, teachers and the SENCo work together to ensure equal access and enjoyment.
 Risk assessments are carried out to ensure the safety of pupils during trips and appropriate staffing ratios are used to meet identified barriers.

 At Holden Lane all children are encouraged to take part in clubs that take place at lunch times or after school.
 These clubs include a range of activities including sport, crafts and reading.
 There is also a breakfast club where children can take part in games and enjoy breakfast with their friends.

 Assemblies are performed to parents and a celebration assembly takes place every Friday in front of the whole school.
 Children have an opportunity to be elected as head boy or head girl during their time in Year Six.

 - How accessible is the environment?

-Holden Lane has ramps that allow access to the main school entrance and nurture provision, when required, in the mobile classroom.
+Holden Lane has ramps that allow access to the mobile classrooms.
 There is also access to disabled toilets.